lucmans/digistring/readme.md

 Sending `SIGINT` or `SIGTERM` once will queue shut-down and gracefully exit as soon as possible.
 Sending `SIGINT` or `SIGTERM` a second time will immediately stop Digistring.

+## Configuration
+Most of Digistring's configuration is done compile time to optimize performance and minimize latency.
+The default configuration is optimized for real-time usage (e.g. connecting a guitar to the audio input of your computer).
+The configuration files can be found in `src/config/`.
+`audio.h`: Audio driver configuration, such as sample rate, samples per buffer and sample format.
+`transcription.h`: Contains all parameters which control pitch estimation.
+This includes overlapping input frames configuration.
+`graphics.h`: GUI configuration.
+Most important is headless mode. which ensures no graphics code is compiled into Digistring.
+This is important, as graphics is only useful for research/debugging and much CPU and RAM overhead.
+Headless mode is useful for practical usage (sound synthesis based on guitar input) and experimental usage (running performance measurements).

 ## Command line arguments
 Argument parameters in <> are required and in [] are optional.
 `-f`: Run in fullscreen.
 Also set the fullscreen resolution using the '-r' option.